ganeti/ganeti/man/gnt-cluster.rst

 only be used in conjunction with other means (e.g. a HA suite) to confirm that the operation is indeed safe.

+Note that in order for remote node agreement checks to work, a strict majority of nodes still needs to be functional.
+To avoid situations with daemons not starting up on the new master, master-failover without the ``--no-voting`` option verifies a healthy majority of nodes and refuses the operation otherwise.

 MASTER-PING
 ~~~~~~~~~~~